TeaSitta/AI-Horde-Worker/README.md

 If your KoboldAI inference API is reachable the bridge should create a worker entry on the Horde API with the worker name you chose and then start to fetch and serve jobs to your inference engine.

-If you should see `This worker has been put into maintenance mode by its owner (403)` in the console, press m to exit maintenance mode(UI mode only), it may take a few moments after first starting the bridge for the worker to begin fetching jobs from the horde.
+If you see `This worker has been put into maintenance mode by its owner (403)` in the console, press m to exit maintenance mode(UI mode only), it may take a few moments after first starting the bridge for the worker to begin fetching jobs from the horde.

 # Stopping the bridge

-* First put your worker into maintenance to avoid aborting any ongoing operations.
-Wait until you see no more jobs running.
+* UI mode: First put your worker into maintenance mode if you plan to continue using the UI.
+* Wait until you see no more jobs running then press the `q` key.

-* In the terminal in which it's running, simply press `Ctrl+C` together.
+* UI Disabled: Simply press `Ctrl+C` once, the application will finish any currently running jobs before exiting.

 # Updating